martibarri/music-stats-bot/README.md

 ## Restricted usage notification

-`CHATID` is the my personal Telegram chat ID, and is where security messages will be sent.
+`MY_CHATID` is the my personal Telegram chat ID, and is where security messages will be sent.

 ## Print social networks stats